-Our 2019 Plan was approved by our board of directors and our stockholders on September 26, 2019, and most recently amended on April 19, 2021.
+Our 2019 Plan was approved by our board of directors and our stockholders on September 26, 2019.
 Under the 2019 Plan, we have reserved for issuance an aggregate of 35,943,372 shares of our common stock.
 The number of shares of common stock reserved for issuance is subject to adjustment in the event of any merger, consolidation, sale of all or substantially all of our assets, reorganization, recapitalization, reclassification, stock split, stock dividend, reverse stock split or other similar transaction.